ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/mint-your-first-token.md

 ![image](/img/tutorials/jetton/jetton-token-logo.png)

-If you want to have an attractive Jetton token, you need a beautiful logo hosted somewhere.
+If you want to have an attractive Jetton token, you need to host a beautiful logo somewhere.
 For example:

 * https://bitcoincash-example.github.io/website/logo.png